Jon Berti Preview, Player Props: Marlins vs. Nationals

 Jon Berti At The Plate

-- Berti is batting .278 with 14 doubles, two triples, three home runs and 17 walks.
+- Berti has 14 doubles, two triples, three home runs and 17 walks while hitting .280.

-- In 19.2% of his games this year, Berti has picked up at least one RBI.
-In five of those games (4.8%) he recorded more than one RBI.

-- He has scored in 30.8% of his games this season, with more than one run scored in 6.7%.
+- Berti has picked up an RBI in 20.0% of his games this season, with more than one RBI in 4.8% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.